 Is a GoPro Better Than a Dedicated Underwater Camera for Snorkeling?

 For most snorkelers, yes.
 GoPros are built around ease of use, strong stabilization, and — critically — the accessory ecosystem this entire guide is about.
-A dedicated underwater point-and-shoot might match image quality in some cases, but it won’t have the same range of mounts, filters, and housings built specifically for how people actually move and film while snorkeling.
+A dedicated underwater camera for snorkeling might match image quality in some cases, but it won’t have the same range of mounts, filters, and housings built specifically for how people actually move and film while snorkeling.

 Should You Buy a GoPro Snorkel Bundle?